Further results for classical and universal characters twisted by roots of unity: Acknowledgements

 \section{Acknowledgements}

-We thank Dipendra Prasad for encouragement as well as many useful conversations, and Seamus Albion for discussions.
-The authors were partially supported by SERB Core grant CRG/2021/001592 as well as the DST FIST program - 2021 [TPN - 700661].
+We thank Dipendra Prasad for encouragement as well as many useful conversations, and Seamus Albion for discussions. {We also thank the referees for their many useful comments.} The authors were partially supported by SERB Core grant CRG/2021/001592 as well as the DST FIST program - 2021 [TPN - 700661].